-RPZ record sets are special CNAME records or one or more of any types of DNS record except DNAME or DNSSEC.
-Except when a policy record is a CNAME, there can be more more than one record and more than one type in a set of policy records.
-Except for three kinds of CNAME records that are illegal except in policy zones, the records in a set are used in the response as if their owner name were the query name.
-They are copied to the response as dictated by their types.
+RPZ record sets are sets of any types of DNS record except DNAME or DNSSEC that encode actions or responses to queries.

-- A CNAME whose target is the root domain (.) specifies the NXDOMAIN policy, which generates an NXDOMAIN response. - A CNAME whose target is the wildcard top-level domain (.) specifies the NODATA policy, which rewrites the response to NODATA or ANCOUNT=1. - A CNAME whose target is a wildcard hostname such as .example.com is used normally after the astrisk () has been replaced with the query name.
-These records are usually resolved with ordinary CNAMEs outside the policy zones.
-They can be useful for logging. - The PASSTHRU policy is specified by a CNAME whose target is the variable part of its own owner name.
+- The NXDOMAIN response is encoded by a CNAME whose target is the root domain (.) - A CNAME whose target is the wildcard top-level domain (.) specifies the NODATA action, which rewrites the response to NODATA or ANCOUNT=1. - The Local Data action is represented by a set ordinary DNS records that are used to answer queries.
+Queries for record types not the set are answered with NODATA.
+A special form of local data is a CNAME whose target is a wildcard such as .example.com.
+It is used as if were an ordinary

+CNAME after the astrisk () has been replaced with the query name.
+The purpose for this special form is query logging in the walled garden's authority DNS server.

+• The PASSTHRU policy is specified by a CNAME whose target is rpz_passthru.
 It causes the response to not be rewritten and is most often used to "poke holes" in policies for CIDR blocks.
+(A CNAME whose target is the variable part of its owner name is an obsolete specification of the PASSTHRU policy.)

-The policies specified in individual records in an RPZ can be overridden with a policy clause in the response-policy option.
+The actions specified in an RPZ can be overridden with a policy clause in the response-policy option.
 An organization using an RPZ provided by another organization might use this mechanism to redirect domains to its own walled garden.

-• GIVEN says "do not override."

-- DISABLED causes policy records to do nothing but log what they might have done.
-The response to the DNS query will be written according to any matching policy records that are not disabled.
-Policy zones overridden with DISABLED should appear first, because they will often not be logged if a higher precedence policy is found first. - PASSTHRU causes all policy records to act as if they were CNAME records with targets the variable part of their owner name.
+- GIVEN says "do not override but perform the action specified in the zone." - DISABLED causes policy records to do nothing but log what they might have done.
+The response to the DNS query will be written according to any triggered policy records that are not disabled.
+Disabled policy zones should appear first, because they will often not be logged if a higher precedence trigger is found first. - PASSTHRU causes all policy records to act as if they were CNAME records with targets the variable part of their owner name.
 They protect the response from being changed. - NXDOMAIN causes all RPZ records to specify NXDOMAIN policies. - NODATA overrides with the NODATA policy - CNAME domain causes all RPZ policy records to act as if they were "cname domain" records.